algorithm-archivists/algorithm-archive/chapters/algorithms/gaussian_elimination/gaussian_elimination.md

 ## Conclusions

 And with that, we have two possible ways to reduce our system of equations.
-If we are sure our matrix is not singular and that a solution exists, it's fastest to use Back-substitution to find our solution.
+If we are sure our matrix is not singular and that a solution exists, it's fastest to use back-substitution to find our solution.
-If no solution exists or we are trying to find a Reduced Row Echelon matrix, then Gauss-Jordan elimination is best.
+If no solution exists or we are trying to find a reduced row echelon matrix, then Gauss-Jordan elimination is best.
 As we said at the start, the notation for Gaussian Elimination is rather ambiguous in the literature, so we are hoping that the definitions provided here are clear and consistent enough to cover all the bases.

 As for what's next...
 Well, we are in for a treat!
 The above algorithm clearly has 3 `for` loops, and will thus have a complexity of $$\sim O(n^3)$$, which is abysmal!
 If we can reduce the matrix to a specifically **tridiagonal** matrix, we can actually solve the system in $$\sim O(n)$$!
 How?
 Well, we can use an algorithm known as the _Tri-Diagonal Matrix Algorithm_ \(TDMA\) also known as the _Thomas Algorithm_.